gabrielmezaiza/duckvert/README.md

 - ffmpeg needed
-- releases include ffmpeg on the exe file
+- releases include ffmpeg in the exe file